yennulomlarri/agri-sentio/README.md

 DATABASE_URL=sqlite:///db.sqlite3
 ACCESS_TOKEN_LIFETIME=3600
 REFRESH_TOKEN_LIFETIME=86400
-You can also add a public .env.example for reference.
+You can also add a public .env example for reference.

 🧠 AI Model Integration
 The TensorFlow integration is handled in core/ml_utils.py.